lmorg/murex/docs/builtins/export.md

     !export var_name

-For compatability with other shells, `unset` is also supported but it's really not an idiomatic method of deallocation since it's name is misleading and suggests it is a deallocator for local murex variables defined via `set`.
+For compatibility with other shells, `unset` is also supported but it's really not an idiomatic method of deallocation since it's name is misleading and suggests it is a deallocator for local _murex_ variables defined via `set`.

 #### Scoping